JayVanSchaick/2D-Noise-Mixer/README.md

 # 2D-Noise-Mixer

 The 2D noise mixer is designed to make mixing different noise types quickly with only a few lines of code.
-Highly commented and easy to use, this system types to be non-platform specific.
+Highly commented and easy to use, this system tires to be non-platform specific.

 ## Description

 This 2D noise mixer will let the user have a high degree of control over the different noise layers, and over the mixer itself.
 A list of noises are provided as well as a list of manipulations including masking between layers, shifting, scaling, and inverting.
-The noise is calculated on the CPU and can be off loaded onto a background thread is necessary.
-New noises are easy to implement with the INoise interface, and can be up and running in short while.
+The noise is calculated on the CPU and can be off loaded onto a background thread as necessary.
+New noises are easy to implement with the INoise interface, and can be up and running in a short while.

 A list of already added noises are
 * Perlin Noise